 Relations And Functions Miscellaneous NCERT Solutions - Class 12 Maths

-Why this exercise is unique: Unlike Exercise 1.1 to 1.4 which test one concept per question, the Miscellaneous Exercise demands you stitch together two or three ideas, prove an abstract property, and then either invert the function or count the mappings.
-That is exactly how CBSE frames its 6-mark questions and how JEE frames its function MCQs.
+Why this exercise is unique: Unlike Exercise 1.1 to 1.4, which test one concept per question, the Miscellaneous Exercise mixes two or three ideas, asks for an abstract proof, and then wants you to invert the function or count the mappings.
+That is exactly how CBSE frames its 6-mark questions.

-These solutions were prepared by Collegedunia's senior Mathematics faculty against the 2026-27 NCERT print, with every step numbered, every domain-range argument written out, and every inverse verified by composition.
-The same teachers handle our Class 12 board crash courses, so the working you read here mirrors the marking-scheme style CBSE expects.
+These solutions were prepared by Collegedunia's senior Maths faculty against the 2026-27 NCERT print, with every step numbered and every inverse verified by composition.
+The working mirrors the marking-scheme style CBSE expects.

 Out of the 19 questions, roughly 12 are direct CBSE-board templates and 4 map straight to JEE Main.
-The remaining 3 (Q15, Q16, Q19 of NCERT) are objective-type problems that the new NCERT has retained specifically because they teach abstract reasoning.
+The remaining 3 (Q15, Q16, Q19) are objective-type problems that test abstract reasoning.

 The exercise also doubles as a diagnostic.
-If you can finish Q1, Q3, Q7, Q9, and Q14 without referring to the NCERT Solutions Class 12 Maths, you have functionally learn the this chapter.
-If you stall on the equivalence-class proof in Q4 or the binary-operation properties in Q9, that is a signal to revisit Sections 1.2 and 1.5 before moving on.
+If you can finish Q1, Q3, Q7, Q9, and Q14 without checking the solutions, you have learnt the chapter well.
+If you stall on the equivalence-class proof in Q4 or the binary-operation properties in Q9, revisit Sections 1.2 and 1.5 before moving on.

 Source: Magnet Brains on YouTube

-Each of the 19 step-by-step solutions in our PDF follows the same four-line structure that CBSE examiners reward:
+Each of the 19 step-by-step solutions in the PDF follows the same four-line structure that CBSE examiners reward:

 • Statement of what is to be shown (1 line) - so the examiner sees you understood the demand.